crisfeim/x-fragments/README.md

 # Fragments

-Small exploration of generating interactive components in vanilla HTML, JS and CSS.
+Small exploration of creating interactive components in vanilla HTML, JS and CSS.

 ## Motiviation

-Embedding interactive components in articles without npm, reactive libraries, or any heavy modern frontend stack.
+Generating and embedding interactive components in articles without *npm*, reactive libraries, or any heavy modern frontend stack.

 ## Design